 - 4. In the PKDS field, enter the name of the empty VSAM data set that was created to use as the disk copy of the PKDS. - The name you enter can be the same name that is specified in the PKDSN keyword option in the installation options data set.
-You can also initialize a data set that might serve as a backup.
 For information about creating a PKDS and specifying the PKDS name in the installation options data set, see z/OS Cryptographic Services ICSF System Programmer's Guide. - In the KDSR format? field, enter Y if you want the PKDS to use the common record format.
 Enter N if you want to use the old format. - 5.
 Select option 1, Initialize an empty PKDS and activate master keys and then press ENTER.